 In the present paper, we delved into the task of time series forecasting in an energy analytics setting.
-As the core model, we deployed an Echo State Network, which, via its reservoir's dynamics, is able to unravel the possibly complex inner dependencies of the input time series and embed it in its state space.
-We argued that a point estimate, even if accurate, is often insufficient for policymakers in highrisk contexts like power market management, so it needs to be accompanied by a measure of how likely the forecast is.
+As the core model, accompanied by a measure of how likely the forecast is.
 For this reason, we combined the Echo State Network with popular methods for uncertainty quantification.
 Specifically, we considered deterministic methods, like Quantile Regression, and Bayesian approaches, like dropout, Variational Inference and Markov chain Monte Carlo.
 The goal of our work was first to adapt them to handle the high-dimensional states of the reservoir and then compare them, by identifying their advantages and disadvantages.
 Our experiments show that advanced methodologies like VI and MCMC, although they provide fine control over parameters' priors, do not substantiate a significant advantage in terms of forecasting accuracy or calibration, in fact proving to be demanding in terms of computational resources.

-Quantile regression, on the other hand, does not seem to be affected by the high dimensionality of the reservoir states, emerging as fast to train, while achieving using a logarithmic scale.
+Quantile regression, on the other hand, does not seem to be affected by the high dimensionality of the reservoir states, emerging as fast to train, while achieving performances on par with the other methods on other indicators, without even using a post hoc calibration step.